-6.208.
 Evidence and Justification

-6.209.
-Public engagement during the development of the Blakeney Neighbourhood Plan has demonstrated that the landscape around

-Blakeney and the green spaces in and around the village are highly valued identified as one of the unique characteristics of Blakeney and deserving of strong protection.

-6.210.
-The National Planning Policy Framework, paragraph 170, states "Planning policies and decisions should contribute to and enhance the natural and local environment by: protecting and enhancing valued landscapes....."

-6.211.
-Landscape

-6.212.
-Blakeney contains many important and protected sites, habitats and species.
-Designated sites are those areas that are particularly notable for their features, biodiversity, flora, fauna or geodiversity and may be designated under international agreements (such as the Ramsar Convention and the EC Habitats Directive), national law (such as Sites of Special Scientific Interest (SSSI)) or through non-statutory designations (such as County Wildlife Sites).
-These sites are managed to protect and preserve the features for which they are particularly valued.

-- 6.213.
-The saltmarsh habitat immediately north of the settlement is an internationally rare landscape protected through its designation as part of the North Norfolk Coast Special Area of Conservation (SAC), Special Protection Area (SPA), SSSI and Ramsar. - 6.214.
-The land parcels to the south of Blakeney village are found to contribute positively to the setting of the Area of Outstanding Natural Beauty and consequently have low capacity for development without causing further denigration of the landscape and depletion of wildlife.

-6.215.
-Viewed from a distance and vantage points such as Kettle Hill and the church tower, Blakeney is an attractive mosaic of red roofs, trees, gardens and green spaces set in open countryside.
+- 6.155 Public engagement during the development of the Blakeney Neighbourhood Plan has demonstrated that the landscape around Blakeney and the green spaces in and around the village are highly valued identified as one of the unique characteristics of Blakeney and deserving of strong protection. - 6.156 The National Planning Policy Framework, paragraph 170 (paragraph 174 in NPPF 2021), states "Planning policies and decisions should contribute to and enhance the natural and local environment by: protecting and enhancing valued landscapes....." - 6.157 Blakeney contains many important and protected sites, habitats and species.
+Designated sites are those areas that are particularly notable for their features, biodiversity, flora, fauna or geodiversity and may be designated under international agreements (such as the Ramsar Convention and the EC Habitats Directive), national law (such as Sites of Special Scientific Interest (SSSI)) or through nonstatutory designations (such as County Wildlife Sites).
+These sites are managed to protect and preserve the features for which they are particularly valued. - 6.158 The saltmarsh habitat immediately north of the settlement is an internationally rare landscape protected through its designation as part of the North Norfolk Coast Special Area of Conservation (SAC), Special Protection Area (SPA), SSSI and Ramsar. - 6.159 The land parcels to the south of Blakeney village are found to contribute positively to the setting of the Area of Outstanding Natural Beauty and consequently have low capacity for development without causing further denigration of the landscape and depletion of wildlife. - 6.160 Viewed from a distance and vantage points such as Kettle Hill and the church tower, Blakeney is an attractive mosaic of red roofs, trees, gardens and green spaces set in open countryside.
 Away from the valued built environment and special character of the High Street these are the features that help to provide the unique character of our village.

+Blakeney Neighbourhood Plan (Made Version) November 2023

+Map 9: Special Area of Conservation (SAC)

-6.216.
-The North Norfolk Landscape Sensitivity Assessment (2018) is an evaluation of the District to define and apply criteria relating to the susceptibility to change and the value of different landscape areas.
-Landscape Character Types (LCTs) are used to provide the spatial framework for the assessment of landscape character sensitivities and visual sensitivity.
+- 6.161 The North Norfolk Landscape Character Assessment Supplementary Planning Document (adopted 2021) is an evaluation of the District to define and apply criteria relating to the susceptibility to change and the value of different landscape areas.
+Landscape Character Types (LCTs) are used to provide the spatial framework for the assessment of landscape character sensitivities and visual sensitivity. - 6.162 The assessment identifies that the District has a rural character with agriculture, in particular, arable farmland comprising by far the largest component of land use.
+It concludes that the Norfolk Coast Area of Outstanding Natural Beauty is highly sensitive to all types of renewable energy development.

-- 6.217.
-The assessment identifies that the District has a rural character with agriculture, in particular, arable farmland comprising by far the largest component of land use.
-It concludes that the Norfolk Coast Area of Outstanding Natural Beauty is highly sensitive to all development types. - 6.218.
-Landscape sensitivity can inform appropriate locations for development, and can also be one of the considerations to be taken into account when making decisions on planning applications.
+6.163 Landscape sensitivity can inform appropriate locations for development and can also be one of the considerations to be taken into account when making decisions on planning applications.